jsmarier-courses/project-1-kcaes/submission-message-soumission.md

 8. Changed font style of logo to Verdana, sans-serif.
 9. Changed a parahraph in index.html to italics.
 10. Added a 2px border around the three images.
+11. Added a text shadow to h4 heading elements.
+12. Increased the font size to 24px for the paragragph that follows the h1 element, for all pages.
+13.
+14.
+15.